PGI Hosts 2018 China Platinum Jewellery Forum in Shenzhen

 At the Forum, PGI reaffirmed its commitment to upgrading the platforms, mechanisms, and services it offers creatively, deepening cooperation with partners at home and abroad, helping introduce more advanced technology from around the world to China, and encouraging innovation in product design.
 PGI also expressed its willingness to provide tailored support to its key platinum retail partners, helping them gain a leading position in the market.

 After the roundtable discussions, three representatives from leading retailers took the stage to share their company's best practices in platinum category management and views on the platinum industry's present and future.

 (Mr. Winston Chow, Deputy General Manager at Chow Sang Sang)

 (Mr. Pei Xiang, Merchandise Management Platinum General Manager at Chow Tai Fook)

 (Mr. Ning Caigang, Deputy General Manager at Caibai Jewellery)

-The hosting of the China Platinum Jewellery Forum marks a new beginning for the platinum industry in China.
 The Forum identifies clear goals and guidelines for mechanism-building, cooperation, and mutually-beneficial growth.
-To better respond to current opportunities and challenges, PGI is committed to working with its partners across industries to develop a strategy with four strategic pathways—innovation, marketing excellence, collaboration and people, with the aim of vitalising the Chinese platinum market.
+To better respond to current opportunities and challenges, PGI is committed to working with its partners across industries, with the aim of vitalising the Chinese platinum market.